 The Ragdoll Breed

 The Ragdoll cat breed was established by Ann Baker in California in 1963.
 Known for their striking blue eyes these pointed cats come in a variety of color bases and feature three main patterns: colorpoint, mitted, and bicolor.
-At Darling Dollcats, we focus on breeding Seal and Blue Ragdolls in mitted and bicolor patterns.
-Currently mink, sepia, and solid colors are not recognized within the Ragdoll breed standard and are becoming their own breed called Cherubims in 2025.
-Darling Dollcats remains dedicated to breeding healthy and beautiful blue-eyed, sweet-tempered Ragdolls.
+At Darling Dollcats, we have primarily focused on breeding Seal and Blue Ragdolls in both mitted and bicolor patterns.
+Beginning in 2026 we will begin offering other varieties such as lynx, red, cream, and tortie.
+Currently mink, sepia, and solid colors are not recognized within the Ragdoll breed standard and are became their own breed called Cherubims in 2025.
+Darling Dollcats breeds only true traditional blue-eyed ragdolls that adhere to the breed standard.
+We remain dedicated to breeding healthy and beautiful, sweet-tempered Ragdolls that meet the standard.

 Breed Characteristics